Kobe Harborland 神戸ハーバーランド

 A day of shopping at the Umie mall complex

 The biggest shopping complex in the area is Umie, which houses three main retail wings, each with their own unique purpose: Mosaic, South Mall, and North Mall.
-With over 225 shops to peruse, the area is huge.
+With many shops to peruse, the area is huge.

 The North and South Mall areas are dedicated to the retail world, lined with a huge selection of different outlets including international brands like H&M and Zara and uniquely Japanese offerings like Muji, Uniqlo, and Village Vanguard.
 If you want a few new fashionable pieces to take home, put aside some time to see what Umie has to offer.